Heat measurement of quantum interference: The studied system

 \section{The studied system}

-We investigate a driven quantum system coupled weakly to a thermal bath as shown in Fig.~\ref{fig:1}(a).
+We investigate a driven quantum system weakly coupled to a thermal bath as shown in Fig.~\ref{fig:1}(a-b).
 A flux qubit of frequency $f_{\text{q}}$, and with minimum frequency splitting $\Delta$ at the symmetry point, is cyclically modulated by a continuous sinusoidal driving of frequency $f_{\text{d}}$ and amplitude \(A_{\rm d}\).
-The qubit is coupled with strength $g$ to a resonator with bare frequency $f_{\text{r}}$ which is in turn weakly coupled to a thermal bath of temperature $T_{\text{b}}$.
-The driving induces transitions in the qubit-resonator levels which eventually relax with rate $\Gamma_{\downarrow}$ to the heat bath (transferring heat with average power $P_{\text{b}}$ to the bath via photons).
+The qubit is coupled with strength $g$ to a resonator with bare frequency $f_{\text{r}}$ which is in turn weakly coupled, with rate $\gamma$, to a thermal bath of temperature $T_{\text{b}}$.
+The driving induces transitions in the qubit-resonator levels which eventually relax to the heat bath (transferring heat with average power $P_{\text{b}}$ to the bath via photons).
 The driven open quantum system is described by the QRM Hamiltonian

 The static component of the qubit bias is given by $\epsilon_0=2I_{\text p}(\Phi_{\text{ext}}-\Phi_0/2)/h$, which is the flux detuning of the qubit by an externally applied magnetic flux $\Phi_{\text{ext}}$.
 Here, $\Phi_0=h/2e$ is the magnetic flux quantum and $I_{{\text p}}$ is the persistent current of the qubit.
 The time-dependent bias $\epsilon(t)$ modulates cyclically the qubit frequency as \hbox{$f_{\text q}(t)=\sqrt{\Delta^2+\epsilon^2(t)}$}.